-Low self-esteem can be manifest in many different ways.
+Low self-esteem can manifest in many different ways.
 Many people lack awareness of their low self-esteem, and engage in defense mechanisms to cope.
 Low self-esteem leads to a poor quality of life.
 I hope you can derive insights from this post, and gain awareness about your evaluations of your own worth.
 Becoming aware of having self-esteem issues and wanting to improve on that is such a brave act!

 Sometimes, low self-esteem leads to social withdrawal.
 In these situations, self-awareness is usually present; this insight makes it easier for that person to build up healthy self-esteem, with consistent help and support!
 But we also know that some individuals with low self-esteem do not withdraw.
 Instead, people may try to cope with low self-esteem by “inflating” themselves externally, such as by boasting.
 They may seek attention from others, and they may often need something or someone to prove their identity in order to feel secure.